 Functional Nutrition Research Approaches

-Functional nutrition aims to make people feel better by meeting ALL their needs to help them feel better.
-Nutrition researchers need to treat vitamins like nutrients, not drugs
+Functional nutrition aims to make people feel better.
+How?
+By meeting ALL their needs to help them feel better.
+Nutrition researchers need to treat vitamins like nutrients, not drugs.

 Problems of Current Nutrition Research Models

 Unfortunately, the modern research model is based exclusively on drugs and the bias of this form of research is daunting.

 We are supposed to design all trials of nutrients to look like drugs.
 Uh oh- this doesn’t work.

 This is what makes functional nutrition research so difficult.
 Imagine this.
 Research projects try to answer one simple question and answer it the most straightforward way possible.